julianshapiro/velocity/README.md

 Velocity
 ========

-Accelerated JavaScript Animation.

-This repo is a placeholder.
 Velocity is currently undergoing private testing.
+Documentation will be publicly released alongside Velocity's official release.

-Watch and star this repo to stay on top of Velocity's release.
+Watch and star this repo to stay on top of updates.